With glorious beaches, perfect weather and a thriving entertainment and nightlife scene, who wouldn’t want to be living on the Gold Coast?

 The popular Chinatown in Southport also hosts regular street markets and cultural festivals.

 5. The nightlife

-Surfers Paradise boasts an unrivalled party reputation.
-The streets are lined with pounding dance clubs, bars, restaurants, and live music venues, meaning there’s an awesome venue to be found around every corner.
+The Gold Coast lifestyle boasts an unrivalled party reputation.
+The streets of Surfers Paradise are lined with pounding dance clubs, bars, restaurants, and live music venues, meaning there’s an awesome spot to be found around every corner.

 6. The world-class universities

-On top of universities, you’ll find several colleges and TAFE campuses on the Gold Coast offering courses in all kinds of areas, including cookery, hospitality, design, tourism, IT and more.
+In addition to universities, you’ll find several fantastic colleges and TAFE campuses on the Gold Coast offering courses in all kinds of areas, including cookery, hospitality, design, tourism and IT.